 To learn more about our work generally, please visit our website.
-To learn more about our multi-phase Corporate Accountability Programme, please visit our dedicated Project website, which contains this Supplementary Report, as well as our Initial Report, titled "Laying Down the Facts: Animal Welfare Standards of the Companies Providing Your Favourite Foods" (v2).
+To learn more about our multi-phase Corporate Accountability Programme, please visit our dedicated Project website, which contains this Supplementary Report, as well as our Initial Report, titled "Laying Down the Facts: Animal Welfare Standards of the Companies Providing Your Favourite Foods" (v2)\.

 Please note that our Initial Report was originally published in August 2023.
-An updated version (v2) of the Initial Report (published in September 2024) contains minor amendments following input from a particular Selected Stakeholder post publication of version 1.
-Any reference to the Initial Report made throughout this Supplementary Report should be regarded as a reference to Version 2 of the Initial.
+An updated version (v2) of the Initial Report (published in September 2024) contains minor amendments following input from a particular Selected Stakeholder post publication of version 1, and a further updated version (v3) of the Initial Report (published in February 2025), contains amendments related to the Regulations Regarding the Grading, Packing, and Marking of Eggs Intended for Sale in the Republic of South Africa.
+Any reference to the Initial Report made throughout this Supplementary Report should be regarded as a reference to Version 3 of the Initial Report.